-The complainant to explain their complaint and the Principal to explain the reasons for their decision.
+The complainant to explain their complaint and the Principal/Vice Principal and Senior Leaders or Key Staff to explain the reasons for their decision.

-The complainant to question the Principal, and vice versa, about the complaint.
+The complainant to question the Principal/Vice Principal, and vice versa, about the complaint.

 Any evidence, including witnesses who have been prior approved by the chair of the Complaints Committee, to be questioned.